 Directory structure with Elixir

-How do you organize an Elixir/Phoenix project to scale?
+How to organize an Elixir/Phoenix project to scale?
 What decision-making process do you use?
 A case study from a real estate startup.

 1. What’s the problem?